qaysedc/SystemadministrationWiSe22/doc/micro_ros/micro_ros_tutorial.md

 4. Configure firmware:

-ros2 run micro_ros_setup configure_firmware.sh [program you want to run e.g. int32_publisher] -t udp -i [your local machine IP] -p 8888
+ros2 run micro_ros_setup configure_firmware.sh micro-ros-app -t udp -i [ros-agent ip] -p 8888

 menuconfig should not be necessary but you can check if everything is set appropriately with: